BlaineCan/weather/README.md

 # Weather
 Ever wanted just the weather and not all that extra nonsense?
 Yeah, me neither.

-So what I have created is a bland page that make an api call to the weather underground api and returns your city and temperature.
-Not thing more.
+So what I did in my free time is build just that!
+My weather app is clean, simple, and presents you with bare minimum information.

 # Running
 If for whatever you would like run the damn thing, doing so is simple.